Most reliable dishwasher brands

 How dishwasher brands compare

-Mid-priced dishwashers seem to be a popular purchase, with nearly half of all dishwasher owners who responded to our survey having chosen brands with a price point of around £450.
+Mid-priced dishwashers seem to be a popular purchase, with an average purchase price of around £400 according to dishwasher owners who responded to our survey.

-90%The reliability score for the dishwasher brands with the best reliability record.

 We calculate our reliability scores based on the proportion of dishwashers with problems per brand in our customer survey.
 The results are weighted so that more-serious problems are reflected more heavily in the score, and we adjust the scores to account for the age of the dishwasher, so that older models don't exert an unfair influence.